How to Choose the Best Conformal Coating for Your PCB

-As electronics perform more complex tasks in numerous applications, the demand for conformal coatings has increased.
-These coatings conform to the shape of a PCB’s substrate, offering protection from external elements.
+As electronics perform more complex tasks in numerous applications, the demand for conformal coatings, films that conform to the shape of a PCBA, has increased.

-A device failure could lead to dire consequences.
-Therefore, the choice of circuit board coating material you use is imperative.
-To choose the best conformal coating, an analysis of the product that is going to receive conformal coating on the PCB, the application process selected, economic costs, and the desired result is in order.
-However, there are other factors you should consider when you choose a conformal coating.
+These coatings improve reliability; therefore, choosing the most suitable circuit board coating material is imperative.
+Variables affecting your decision include the product receiving conformal coating on the PCB, the selected application process, economic costs, and the desired result.
+However, these are only some factors you should consider when choosing a conformal coating.

 Things to Consider When Choosing a Conformal Coating

-An ideal PCB protective coating has characteristics like low moisture permeability, excellent electrical properties, and will adhere well to components.
+An ideal PCB protective coating has low moisture permeability, excellent electrical properties, and adheres well to components.
 Along with these qualities, conformal coating products must meet additional engineering and manufacturing requirements.